Applying as a High School Senior

 student who has been out of high school for more than one year or has earned his

-or her GED must complete a Stritch ASSET Placement Test as part of the
+or her GED must complete the University's placement test as part of the

 application process (See Accepted Students page for more details.)
 Some specific programs require submission of additional